simplesurance/goordinator/README.md

 ### Serialized Synchronization of GitHub Pull Request with their Base Branch

 Autoupdater keeps pull requests (PR) updated with their base branch. \
-Pull requests are added to a per base branch queue and the first pull-request in the queue is kept up to date with its base branch. \
+Pull requests are added to a per base branch queue and the first pull request in the queue is kept up to date with its base branch. \
 Updates for the PR branch are suspended when: